BrianMsane/PySpark-Practical/README.md

 start-all.sh
 ```

-To verify whether the services are running as intented, use this command and the output you should get should be similar to the output shown in the image below.
+To verify whether the services are running as intended, use this command and the output you should get should be similar to the output shown in the image below.

 ```bash
 jps